Breaux History, Family Crest & Coats of Arms

 - Napoleon Breaux, who landed in America, in 1910

-- Josephine M. Breaux, who emigrated to the United States, in 1911
+- Josephine M. Breaux, who immigrated to the United States, in 1911

-- John Breaux, aged 17, who emigrated to the United States, in 1919
+- John Breaux, aged 17, who immigrated to the United States, in 1919

 - Curtis Guilbert Breaux, aged 22, who settled in America, in 1919